 “The advisor of the Torch and I sat in the office for about four hours scouring the archives for submissions for the MPA awards,” Salowich said.
 “It was a lengthy, redundant process, but we felt like it was worth it.
 There was a lot of great work done last year, and it was important to us that it got recognized.”

-“The design of the Torch continues to evolve and improve,” said Steven Fox, an assistant professor of English and Journalism in the College of Arts and Sciences and adviser for the Torch.
+“The design of the Torch continues to evolve and improve,” said Steven Fox, an assistant professor of English and Journalism in the College of Arts, Sciences and Education and adviser for the Torch.
 “The combination of a strong design staff and excellent photography really propelled the Torch to a boost in awards compared to previous years.”

 Michael Corn, a former Torch sports photographer and recent alumnus, was involved in eight of the 15 awards.
 Five of the eight awards were first place for best photographer, news photo, and feature or sports photo.
 Corn and co-recipient Kaila Parent took first place for front page design.
 Corn and co-recipient Jordan Lodge were honored for non-front page design.